APrioriInvestments/object_database/quickstart/hello_world.md

 This file takes us through a very simple example of setting up an ODB/cells project from start to finish.
-Note that object_database requires typed python, which doesn't run on windows right now, so you'll have to run this on linux (preferable) or MacOS ( ought to work, but not as thorougly tested in the wild).
+Note that object_database requires typed python, which doesn't run on windows right now, so you'll have to run this on linux (preferable) or MacOS ( ought to work, but not as thoroughly tested in the wild).

 ## Installation